Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Getting to Hvar, Croatia

-Book your car ferry
+• Car Ferry | Book your car ferry

-Book your ticket to Hvar
+• Passenger Ferry to Hvar Town | Book your ticket to Hvar

 Getting around Hvar in Croatia

-Hvar is almost 70 kilometres long and as soon as you venture past Jelsa the roads get narrower and windier.
-And parking is an issue in most of Croatia.
+Hvar Island is almost 70 kilometres long and as soon as you venture past Jelsa the roads get narrower and windier, and many beautiful spots are only accessible by gravel or dirt roads.

-Hire a scooter
+• Hire a Scooter:

-Rent an ATV
+• Rent an E-bike:

 Where to eat in Hvar